 Be cautious with the “view” condition

 Nearly everything in QMplus has the view condition associated with it including resources such as files, books and pages.
 While you can use this view condition to track students, this can often end up not being particularly useful i.e. just knowing that someone viewed a file does not tell you if they actually read it.
-If it is important that you track whether a student has read something, you might want to consider using the manual completion option instead of automatically tracking views.
-It is also possible to find out whether a student viewed something without having to use activity tracking, you can use the course logs for this.
+If it is important that you track whether a student has read something, you might want to consider using the manual completion option, making students actively indicate completing the task.
+Or you might consider using a quick knowledge check quiz.
+It is also possible to find out whether a student viewed something without having to use activity tracking, you can use the QMplus logs for this.

 Don’t enable activity completion on everything in your course area